cabify/js-challenge/README.md

     Total: 74.50€

-Using modern JavaScrpt (ES6 or if you prefer, Typescript), you should implement a checkout process that fulfills the requirements.
+Using modern JavaScript (ES6 or if you prefer, Typescript), you should implement a checkout process that fulfills the requirements.
 In order to provide a solution, you should take into acocunt the following aspects:

 - Deliver production-ready code
 - Provide a solution that could be easy to grow and easy to add new functionality.